TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-Finally we only need to run this `secretsdump.py` oneliner to retrieve all the information via a `DSCync Attack`:
+Finally, we only need to run the following `secretsdump.py` oneliner to retrieve all the information via a `DSCync Attack`:

 <br />